-message.send_at If you are using an aware datetime for send_at, it will keep working unchanged with Anymail message.mandrill_response Anymail normalizes ESP responses, so you don't have to be familiar with the format of Mandrill's JSON.
-See anymail_status.
+message.send_at If you are using an aware datetime for send_at, it will keep working unchanged with Anymail.

-If you are using a date (without a time), or a naive datetime, be aware that these now default to Django's current_timezone, rather than UTC as in Djrill.
+If you are using a date (without a time), or a naive datetime, be aware that these now default to Django's current timezone, rather than UTC as in Dirill.

-(As with Dirill, it's best to use an aware datetime that says exactly when you want the message sent.)
+(As with Djrill, it's best to use an aware datetime that says exactly when you want the message sent.)